Data Quality as Predictor of Voice Anti-Spoofing Generalization: Experimental Setup

-We use Gaussian Mixture Model (GMM) and convolutional neural network (CNN) as classifiers, due to their extensive use in anti-spoofing research~\cite{Lavrentyeva2017-audio-replay,gajan_IS2018,Wang2020-ASVspoof2019,sahidullah2019introduction}.
-The GMM-based systems are the same as the two baseline systems used in ASVspoof 2019 evaluation.
+We use Gaussian mixture model (GMM) and convolutional neural network (CNN) as classifiers, due to their extensive use in anti-spoofing research~\cite{Lavrentyeva2017-audio-replay,gajan_IS2018,Wang2020-ASVspoof2019,sahidullah2019introduction}.
+The GMM-based systems are the same as the two baseline systems used in the ASVspoof 2019 challenge.
 They operate on 60-dimensional linear frequency cepstral coefficients (LFCCs) and 90-dimensional constant-Q cepstral coefficients (CQCCs), respectively.
-Two GMMs, one for each bonafide and spoof class, are trained to model the distribution of bonafide and spoof data using $512$ mixture components.
+Two GMMs are trained to model the distribution of bonafide and spoof data using $512$ mixture components.
 The CNN system, in turn, uses power spectrogram inputs.
-It is trained discriminatively to optimise binary cross entropy loss between bonafide and spoofed class using Adam optimiser.
+It is trained discriminatively to optimise cross-entropy between bonafide and spoofed class using Adam optimiser.
 We use the CNN architecture, training and testing approach from \cite{bhusan-odyssey2020}.

-We evaluate our system performance using equal error rate (EER) as a measure of bonafide-spoof discrimination.
-We compute EER using the publicly available implementation from the ASVspoof 2019 challenge.
-Table \ref{tab:cross-corpus-performance-summary} summarises the cross-corpus performance\footnote{For simplicity, we only used CNN to get a high-level insight on cross-corpus performance evaluation.} evaluation of CNN countermeasure.
-As can be seen, the models show good performance on the same corpus but perform poorly in cross-corpus scenario, as expected from prior studies \cite{Korshunov2019-cross-db}.
+We evaluate classifier performance using equal error rate (EER) as a measure of bonafide-spoof discrimination.
+We compute EER using the public scoring toolkit used in the ASVspoof 2019 challenge.
+Table \ref{tab:cross-corpus-performance-summary} summarises the cross-corpus performance evaluation of CNN countermeasure.
+As can be seen, performance is reasonable for (some) within-corpus tasks but consistently low in cross-corpus scenarios, as expected \cite{Korshunov2019-cross-db}.